-AFFORDABLE HOUSING - Improve the location, supply, and quality of affordable housing within City A. Homeownership Programs 1.
+AFFORDABLE HOUSING - Improve the location, supply, and quality of affordable housing within the City A. Homeownership Programs 1.
 Community Housing Development Organizations (CHDO) - Neighborhood Housing & Development Corporation (NHDC): Received \$10,000 in CDBG Program funding to coordinate successful homeowner counseling, loan processing, etc., and \$90,150 HOME CHDO Reserve funding to support an Acquisition/Rehabilitation Program for low income, first-time homebuyers.
 2. Rebuilding Together North Central Florida: Received \$37,000 CDBG Program funding to support a Homeowner Emergency Repair Program.
 3. Center for Independent Living of North Central Florida (CIL): Received \$30,000 in CDBG Program funding to facilitate the provision of handicapped accessible ramps for homeowners with disabilities via their Building Ramps, Building Lives! empowerment program.
 4. Alachua Habitat for Humanity: Received an approved allocation of \$20,000 in CDBG Program funding to coordinate successful homeowner counseling, loan processing, etc., and \$40,000 HOME Program funding to support the construction of four (4) new houses for the provision of permanent, affordable housing fror local LMI households/families.
 5. Gainesville Housing Development and Management Corporation (GHDMC): Received \$41,000 in CDBG Program funding to coordinate successful homeowner counseling, loan processing, etc., and \$50,000 HOME funding to support the construction of a new affordable home with two accessory dwellings, one attached and one detached on a single-family lot.
 This new development will replace a single-family home and bring back online, three (3) units of affordable housing for individuals or families with special need.
-6. KLH Invest, Inc. (The Hutchinson Foundation): Received \$37,000 in CDBG Program funding for pre-construction costs, including pre-site permitting, planning, preparation and clearing; to allow construction for future LMI client occupancies.
-7. City of Gainesville Office of Housing & Community Development: Received \$673,836 in CDBG Program funding; and \$360,455 in HOME Program funding to support a Homeowner Rehabilitation Program.
+6. KLH Invest, LLC (The Hutchinson Foundation): Received \$37,000 in CDBG Program funding for pre-construction costs, including pre-site permitting, planning, preparation and clearing; to allow construction for future LMI client occupancies.
+7. City of Gainesville Housing & Community Development Department: Received \$673,836 in CDBG Program funding; and \$360,455 in HOME Program funding to support a Homeowner Rehabilitation Program.
 Continued and significant progress in homeowner rehabilitation goals provided roof replacement and substantial rehabilitation, including accessibility assistance for special needs households to preserve and improve the quality of housing units; and a Homebuyer Assistance Program provided down payment and closing cost assistance for low income, first time homebuyers to purchase a new or existing home.

-These activities met the following objectives: 1) Create a suitable living environment; 2) Provide decent affordable housing; and

-3) Sustainability resulting from improved communities or neighborhoods, making them livable or viable by providing benefit to low and moderate income persons or by removing slums or blighted areas.
+These activities met the following objectives: 1) Create a suitable living environment; 2) Provide decent affordable housing; and 3) Sustainability resulting from improved communities or neighborhoods, making them livable or viable by providing benefit to low and moderate income persons or by removing slums or blighted areas.
 Map 1 shows the census block groups where 51 percent (51%) or more of the population is within the low- or moderate-income limit categories.
 Nearly half of the geographic area of the City of Gainesville falls within these categories, and the majority of the low- and moderate-income block groups are located south of University Avenue and east of NW 13th Street.
-This map also illustrates five (5) areas designated as Local Target Areas within the City of Gainesville for the 2018-2022 Consolidated Plan.
+This map also illustrates five (5) areas designated as Local Target Areas within the City of Gainesville for the 2018- 2022 Consolidated Plan.
 Those areas are, Porters Community, Duval, Southeast/Five Points, 5th Avenue/Pleasant Street and University Avenue/Hawthorne Road Corridor.
 The Target Areas selected for the 2018 to 2022 Consolidated Plan were identified through the citizen participation process.
 Each of these areas meets the eligibility requirements for low- and moderate-income benefit.
 While Local Target Areas allow the City to plan and invest in a coordinated manner, they do not limit the City from expending funds in other areas of Gainesville that also meet the eligibility requirements for low- and moderate-income benefit.
-The City of Gainesville's PY 2022 Consolidated Annual Performance and Evaluation Report (CAPER) covers the City of Gainesville fiscal period of October 1, 2022 - September 30, 2023.
-The CAPER describes activities that were undertaken using Federal funds granted by the Department of Housing and Urban Development (HUD) for the Community Development Block Grant (CDBG) and the HOME Investment Partnerships (HOME), as outlined in the 2018-2022 Consolidated Plan.
-The purpose of the Consolidated Plan is to identify goals, objectives, and strategies for addressing housing and community development needs, including those of the homeless and other special populations.